 Students are required to complete one or more teaching practicum experiences prior to being allowed to teach independently for the College.
-The teaching practicum is intended as a learning experience for the PhD level teaching practicum student, and it is not a teaching assistant position.
+The teaching practicum is intended as a learning experience, similar to field education at the master of social work level, for the PhD level teaching practicum student, and it is not a teaching assistant position.
 PhD teaching practicum students should not be expected to take over primary class instruction.
-As such, faculty agreeing to serve as teaching practicum supervisors are also agreeing to closely supervise the PhD teaching practicum student and provide students with feedback and direction to learn how to teach independently.
+As such, faculty agreeing to serve as teaching practicum students with feedback and direction to learn how to teach independently.
 Students completing the teaching practicum agree to use feedback from the practicum supervisor to improve their teaching practices so they can be prepared for independent teaching in the future.